We are a San Francisco K-5 public school located in the Castro

-What if my child has food allergies or other special food needs?
+What if my child has special food needs or food allergies?

 How can I get free/reduced breakfast and lunch for my child?